 PETROLEUM TECHNOLOGY 7151

-Petroleum Technology is a two-year technical program for the person seeking employment in the exploration, production, and refining of petroleum products.
-The Associate of Applied Science Degree is awarded upon satisfactory completion of the course prescribed in the curriculum.
+Petroleum Technology is a two-year technical program for the person seeking employment in the exploration for and the production of hydrocarbons.

+The Associate of Applied Science Degree is awarded upon satisfactory completion of the prescribed curriculum.